nodejs/TSC/TSC-Charter.md

 ## Section 1.
 Guiding Principle.

-The Node.js Foundation will operate transparently, openly, collaboratively, and ethically.
+The Node.js project is part of the OpenJS Foundation which operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 2.
-Evolution of Node.js Foundation Governance.
+Evolution of OpenJS Foundation Governance.

 Most large, complex open source communities have both a business and a technical governance model.
+Technical leadership for the projects within the OpenJS Foundation are delegated to the projects through their project charter by the OpenJS Cross Project Council (CPC).
-Node.js Foundation’s technical leadership is the Technical Steering Committee (“TSC”).
-Node.js Foundation’s business leadership is the Board of Directors (the “Board”).
+In the case of the Node.js project it is delegated to the Node.js Technical Steering Committee (“TSC”).
+OpenJS Foundation’s business leadership is the Board of Directors (the “Board”).

-This Technical Steering Committee Charter reflects a carefully constructed balanced role for the TSC and the Board in the governance of Node.js Foundation.
-The charter amendment process is for the TSC to propose changes using simple majority of the full TSC, the proposed changes being subject to review and approval by the Board.
-The Board may additionally make amendments to the TSC charter at any time, though the Board will not interfere with day-to-day discussions, votes or meetings of the TSC.
+This Technical Steering Committee Charter reflects a carefully constructed balanced role for the TSC and the CPC in the governance of the OpenJS Foundation.
+The charter amendment process is for the TSC to propose changes using simple majority of the full TSC, the proposed changes being subject to review and approval by the CPC.
+The CPC may additionally make amendments to the TSC charter at any time, though the CPC will not interfere with day-to-day discussions, votes or meetings of the TSC.

-## Section 3.
-Board’s Role in Setting Node.js Foundation’s Strategic Direction.

-The Board will set the overall TSC Policy.
-The policy will describe the overarching scope of the Node.js Foundation initiative, Node.js Foundation’s technical vision and direction and project release expectations in the form of expected cadence and intent.
-The Board will use the TSC as a delegate body for governing technical implementation, individual project scope and direction while they remain within the scope and direction of the policies as described in the TSC Policy document and approved by the Board.

 ## Section 4.
 Establishment of the TSC.